CIRCL/pisax-website/_posts/2020-04-14-project-launched.md

 IXPs are the infrastructures connecting Internet Service Providers in a country or across countries.
 GRXs are also connecting network systems but focus on connecting Roaming networks.

-The Action will provide an automated and secure threat intelligence sharing system for these entities building on the existing Malware Information Sharing Platform (MISP) hence improving their current state of s ecurity.
+The Action will provide an automated and secure threat intelligence sharing system for these entities building on the existing [MISP Platform](https://www.misp-project.org/) hence improving their current state of s ecurity.

 <!--more-->

 The [MISP threat sharing platform](https://www.misp-project.org/) is a free and open source software helping information sharing of threat intelligence including cybersecurity indicators.
-A threat intelligence p latform for gathering, sharing, storing and correlating Indicators of Compromise of targeted attacks, threat intelligence, financial fraud information, vulnerability information or even counter-terrorism informa tion.
+A threat intelligence platform for gathering, sharing, storing and correlating Indicators of Compromise of targeted attacks, threat intelligence, financial fraud information, vulnerability information or even counter-terrorism information.

 The development of the scripts and MISP enhancements will be released in open source.
-The Action will also improve the beneficiary's cooperation with relevant cybersecurity stakeholders at the national and Europ ean level.
+The Action will also improve the beneficiary's cooperation with relevant cybersecurity stakeholders at the national and European level.

 Don't hesitate [contact us](/contact) if you have any question or ideas.